Bengaluru-based meat startup SRAF Proteins has launched its retail arm, SR Daily Nutrition | www.lokmattimes.com

 Bengaluru-based meat startup SRAF Proteins has launched its retail arm, SR Daily Nutrition

-New Delhi [India], May 2 (/PNN): "Food isn't merely a fuel for survival but a means for good health ...
+SR’s Daily Nutrition offer chemical residue-free, nutritious, high-quality, and affordable poultry products.
+New Delhi (India), May 3: “Food isn’t ...

+SR’s Daily Nutrition offer chemical residue-free, nutritious, high-quality, and affordable poultry products.

-New Delhi [India], May 2 (/PNN): "Food isn't merely a fuel for survival but a means for good health and the soul," says S. Rajesh Reddy, the founder of SRAF Proteins Pvt.
-Ltd. The company raises the birds while maintaining mal welfare and a natural environment, gives them all-natural feed, and makes high-quality poultry products without any harmful additives.
+New Delhi (India), May 3: “Food isn’t merely a fuel for survival but a means for good health and the soul,” says S. Rajesh Reddy, the founder of SRAF Proteins Pvt.
+Ltd. The company raises the birds while maintaining animal welfare and a natural environment, gives them all-natural feed, and makes high-quality poultry products without any harmful additives.

 Bengaluru has a huge demand for high-quality poultry products that are sourced locally.
 The inflection point was Covid pandemic.
 As the quote “Never let a good crisis go to waste”, he invested in the robust technology and equipments that enabled him to streamline all aspects of the production process and maximize efficiency.
 The importance of quality protein went up one notch during the pandemic, and Mr Reddy connected the dots of health, immunity, protein, and SR’s daily nutrition.
 Being a people’s person, he established close relationships with suppliers and farmers, ensuring the company had the best resources.
 He says, “It is important to have the ability to think about and plan for the future with a vision to be the change-maker.